drcampbell1/Paticipation-and-Democracy/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/drcampbell1/Participation-and-Democracy/master?urlpath=rstudio)

 The software we'll be using is RStudio and you can fine more information about it here: (https://www.rstudio.com).
 RStudio is an open-source programme for analysing data and is one of the leading programming languages.
-As I explain below, you don't need to be a computer programmer; I've written the code for you and will show you how to execute it.
+You don't need to be a computer programmer; I've written the code for you and will show you how to execute it.

 # What data will we use?